SUNDAY MAY 22

 - What are some of the main ideas (MI)?
 Underline MI or take notes in your physical notebook.

 - Vocab Work: Underline and look up new words.

 C. DUE WED before class Open Lab HW (homework) Post #1 Introduction

 - Post on OLab introducing yourself.
 TWO FULL PARAGRAPHS PLEASE.
 (To get some ideas re-view “[un]Learning My Name: Spoken Word poem” and Teacher Vuong on student names (tiktok video) and the notes you took in class.
 Also look at my example post My Name Intro – Lisa.)
 You can write about anything you would like the class to know about you.
 You can write about your name, your cultural heritage or your family’s influence on your education, your goals, your belief in yourself, your attitude toward the world.
-You can write about your interests or hobbies or City Tech goals.
-Also consider adding a visual element (I did).
+You can write about your interests or hobbies or college major or goals.
+You can add a suprising fact (I did).
+Please add a selfie or a visual element (I did).
 Remember — make yourself the interesting person that everyone wants to meet at the party!

 HOW TO POST: Go to the top menu bar.
 Click on the plus sign.
 You will land on a writing page.
 Use title: Introduction – YOUR FIRST NAME.
 Type in your writing.
 When finished, go to right hand side and check on category: Introductions.
 Then scroll up and click on publish.
 Please post by Wed before class.
 NOTE: You will be writing your own post.
 Do not write your post as a reply to my example post.